Bardia323/NeuralNetCodeSnippets/README.md

 # NeuralNetCodeSnippets
-🧠 A set of useful code snippets for neural network applications
+🧠 A set of useful (for me) code snippets for neural network applications
 ## Making models in Keras
 ### Creating a CNN
 ```